Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Dependencies in the Model

 Similarly, the $j'$th $\beta-$mixing coefficient

-No matter what $\epsilon>0$ is, $(\T,\ThetaT)\in \cM_d$ even under stringent restriction $d(i)=0$ for $i\geq 1$.
+No matter what $\epsilon>0$ is, $\ptq\in \cM_d$ even under stringent restriction $d(i)=0$ for $i\geq 1$.
 But, any $(\beta,\phi)$-mixing coefficient can be made arbitrarily as close to $\frac{1}{2}$ as possible by picking $\epsilon$ small enough.
 Therefore, the condition \eqref{eq:condition} we impose does not preclude slow mixing. \eExample

-As mentioned in the last section, we will focus on set of the aggregated parameters at depth $\kn$, ${\tilde{\Theta}}_{\cA^\kn}$ where $k_n=\alpha_n \log n$.
-If $k_n$ is large enough, these aggregated parameters start to reflect the underlying parameters $\ThetaT$.
-Indeed, by using an elementary argument in Section \ref{est_ch_par} we will show that both the underlying and aggregated parameters will then be close to the empirically observed values for states that occur frequently enough---even though the sample we use comes from the true model $\ThetaT$ instead of the aggregated channel ${\tilde{\Theta}}_{\cA^\kn}$.
+As mentioned in the last section, we will focus on set of the aggregated parameters at depth $\kn$, $\tilde{q}(\cA^\kn)$ where $k_n=\alpha_n \log n$.
+If $k_n$ is large enough, these aggregated parameters start to reflect the underlying parameters $q(\T)$.
+Indeed, by using an elementary argument in Section \ref{est_ch_par} we will show that both the underlying and aggregated parameters will then be close to the empirically observed values for states that occur frequently enough---even though the sample we use comes from the true model $\ptq$ instead of the aggregated model $\ptildettildeq$. \bRemark In the context of information aggregation on the Internet, suppose we have a browser history of the $i$ prior webpages (or more appropriately domains) visited.
+What is the incremental value of the $(i+1)'$th document in the past?
+It is reasonable to assume that as $i$ increases, the incremental value of another past document diminishes.
+It is easy to see using elementary arguments that in a Markov process $\{Y_i\}$, $i\in\integers$ within the class $\cM_d$ that

+namely the function $d$ controls the incremental value of one additional data point in the history.
+It is interesting to note that not all Markov processes even in practical settings need to satisfy this observation (in fact problems in DNA folding specifically cannot make this assumption), but that this assumption is sufficient for statistical estimation problems to be well posed. \eRemark

-\bLemma Let $\{d(i)\}_{i\geq 1}$ be a sequence of real numbers such that there exists some $n_0 \in \mathbb{N}$ for which, $0\leq d(i)\leq 1$ for all $i\ge n_0$.
+\bProposition Let $\{d(i)\}_{i\geq1}$ be a sequence of real numbers such that there exists some $n_0 \in \mathbb{N}$ for which, $0\leq d(i)\leq 1$ for all $i\ge n_0$.
 Then, $\forall j\ge n_0$, we have